Essays – Narration of Literary Stories

 In scene vs. narrative telling

-Authors must clarify their own thinking about how to provide story information: 1) story advanced by telling a sequence of events, 2) in scene reader involvement by showing character action.
+Authors must clarify their own thinking about how to provide story information: 1) story advanced by telling a sequence of events, 2) in scene reader involvement by showing character action, 3) descriptive narrative, 4) dialogue, 5) images and setting.
 Show-don’t-tell has been the imperative in literary fiction for centuries, but increasingly fewer authors respond.
 The result is fewer good stories created as an art form.

 Point of view